exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 SSH Access
 """"""""""

-Up to version 1.6.0 ITDE used :code:`docker_exec` to access the operating system of the Exasol database inside the Docker Container, e.g. to analyze the content of logfiles or execute some shell commands.
-With version 8 of Exasol database the format of the Docker Containers might change so that `docker_exec` is no longer possible.
+Up to version 1.6.0 ITDE used ``docker_exec`` to access the operating system of the Exasol database inside the Docker Container, e.g. to analyze the content of logfiles or execute some shell commands.
+With version 8 of Exasol database the format of the Docker Containers might change so that ``docker_exec`` is no longer possible.
 Instead ITDE will then need to use SSH access.

-You can select the access method with command line option :code:`--db-os-access`.
-The default value is :code:`DOCKER_EXEC`.
+You can select the access method with command line option ``--db-os-access``.
+The default value is ``DOCKER_EXEC``.

-ITDE will create a random SSH key pair and store it to folder :code:`~/.cache/exasol/itde/` with access permissions limited to the current user only.
+ITDE will create a random SSH key pair and store it to folder ``~/.cache/exasol/itde/`` with access permissions limited to the current user only.
 By this ITDE enables to reuse the same SSH keys for future sessions which leaves the container unchanged and hence reusable.

-The public key will be added as file :code:`/root/.ssh/authorized_keys` inside the Docker Container to enable SSH access with public key authentication.
+The public key will be added as file ``/root/.ssh/authorized_keys`` inside the Docker Container to enable SSH access with public key authentication.

 Tested Docker Runtimes